Why reading with preschoolers is important

 Reading the story

 - Vary the pace of your reading, as well as how loud you read.
-Changing your voice and expression for different characters can also be fun.
+Changing your voice and expression for different characters and using gestures can also be fun.

 - Let your child turn the pages of the book.